Master of Arts (M.A.)

 Career Outcomes

-Upon completion of this program, students will have earned a Master of Arts in Teacher Leadership in Curriculum & Instruction and will be recommended for graduate-level licensure in Curriculum & Instruction, which requires a satisfactory score on the Praxis II exam.
+Upon completion of this program, students will have earned a Master of Arts in Curriculum Leadership & Instructional Coaching and will be recommended for graduate-level licensure in Curriculum & Instruction, which requires a satisfactory score on the Praxis II exam.
 Students enrolled in the Academically/Intellectually Gifted Education concentration will be recommended for AIG licensure after the completion of the first two courses in the program.
 Students completing the program typically work as teacher leaders within their own classrooms, as Curriculum or Instructional Leaders supporting other teachers within a site or district, as mentors/coaches for colleagues, and/or as instructors for undergraduate teacher candidates.

 Prerequisites

 Students in the M.A.
-Teacher Leadership in Curriculum & Instruction program must hold at least a bachelor’s degree from a regionally accredited institution with a minimum 2.50 grade point average for all coursework beyond high school.
+Curriculum Leadership & Instructional Coaching program must hold at least a bachelor’s degree from a regionally accredited institution with a minimum 2.50 grade point average for all coursework beyond high school.
 Three years of teaching experience is strongly recommended.
 In order to obtain graduate-level licensure, students must hold initial licensure.
 All candidates, upon successful completion of coursework, will be eligible to take the necessary Curriculum Specialist Praxis Exam and will be recommended for licensure in North Carolina.
 Individual candidates outside of NC will need to contact their state Department of Public Instruction for information concerning reciprocity and specific licensure requirements.

 Degree Requirements